mseaman6/RecommendMe-RRR/README.md

 * ...

 #next steps
--set up Recommendation edit page
--check comments actions with add and delete for refreshing of comment list -determine what additional functionality desired for project submission
+-set up Recommendation edit page; need to figure out how to prevent setState from endless cycle -and then create actions for update to recommendations -check comments actions with add and delete for refreshing of comment list